DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Introduction

-Among these paradigms, detection-restart methods are distinctive in enabling \emph{prior-free} design with optimal guarantees: they do not require knowledge of the timing, frequency, or magnitude of changes, in contrast to discounted, sliding-window, and budget-restart methods whose performance depends on tuned parameters that encode such prior information.
-Recent results further suggest that restarting strategies can enjoy more favorable worst-case complexity guarantees than fully adaptive schemes \citep{peng_papadim_2024}.

 Despite the appeal of \emph{prior-free}, \emph{model-free} detection--restart, a theory--practice gap remains.
-To our knowledge, MASTER \citep{wei2021master} is the only algorithm in this class with order-optimal guarantees, yet recent empirical work shows that its internal detection can be practically unreliable, leading to performance far worse than competing alternatives \citep{gerogiannis2024blackboxfeas,gerogiannis2025dal}.
+To our knowledge, MASTER \citep{wei2021master} is the only algorithm in this class with performance guarantees, yet recent empirical work shows that its internal detection can be practically unreliable, leading to performance far worse than competing alternatives \citep{gerogiannis2024blackboxfeas,gerogiannis2025dal}.
 On the theory side, to our knowledge, minimax lower bounds for PS episodic MDPs have been unavailable, obscuring the difficulty of PS-RL and the optimality landscape.
+Importantly, after revisiting MASTER we discovered some errors in its analysis, which could possibly explain its poor performance.
 These gaps motivate new PS-RL methods that are simultaneously prior-free, theoretically grounded, and empirically robust.

-\textbf{Contributions} We propose DARLING, a modular and \emph{prior-free} detection-restart framework for PS episodic MDPs.
-DARLING combines effective mean-shift detection ideas \citep{besson2022efficient,gerogiannis2025dal,huang2025dabprocedures} with two tests tailored to identify changes in the reward functions and transition dynamics, and can augment \emph{any} base RL algorithm with order-optimal stationary regret to lift its guarantees to the PS setting.
-We instantiate DARLING for tabular and linear MDPs, obtaining unified prior-free algorithms with near-optimal dynamic regret under piecewise stationarity.
-We also derive the \emph{first}, to our knowledge, minimax dynamic-regret lower bounds for PS episodic MDPs in both regimes, and show that under reachability and change-point separation conditions our algorithms are \emph{nearly-optimal}, improving upon the best known prior-free guarantees.
-Finally, we evaluate extensively on PS and drifting benchmarks against state-of-the-art prior-free and prior-based baselines, where DARLING consistently outperforms existing methods and remains robust beyond its nominal regime.
+\textbf{Contributions} We revisit the analysis of MASTER and identify flaws in its proof, along with other issues in the NS-RL literature.
+We then establish the \emph{first}, to our knowledge, minimax lower bounds for PS episodic MDPs in both tabular and linear settings.
+We propose DARLING, a modular and \emph{prior-free} detection-restart framework for PS episodic MDPs, which can augment \emph{any} base RL algorithm with order-optimal stationary regret, lifting them to the PS setting.
+We instantiate DARLING for tabular and linear MDPs and show that DARLING is the first, to our knowledge, \emph{nearly-optimal} algorithm, improving upon the best known prior-free guarantees.
+Finally, we evaluate extensively on PS and drifting benchmarks against state-of-the-art prior-free and prior-based baselines, where DARLING consistently outperforms all alternatives and remains robust beyond its nominal regime.